kofigumbs/soul-tests/README.md

 This is the smallest audio programming proof-of-concept I could come up with:

- - Listen to primary audio device playback with [miniaudio](https://github.com/dr-soft/miniaudio)
+ - Listen to primary audio device playback with some DSP library
  - Send audio input to [SOUL](https://github.com/soul-lang/SOUL)
  - Listen to audio output from SOUL
  - Write to primary audio device with miniaudio